delaney-data/SQL-DataAnalysis/README.md

 UPDATE county_pop
  SET pop_no_internet = (percent_no_internet * 0.01) * p_total;

---- percent_no_internet column has decimal value percentage, we'll need to multiply (*) by 0.01 first, then multiply the result by p_total which has the total number of the population
+-- SQL executes in order of operations, starting with anything in parathesis first -- Percent_no_internet column has decimal value percentage -- So we'll need to multiply (*) by 0.01 first, then multiply the result by p_total which has the total number of the population
 ```
 View the results: